Harry Potter (character): Reception

 In 2002, Book magazine ranked Harry Potter No. 85 among the "100 Best Fictional Characters since 1900".
-Entertainment Weekly ranked Harry Potter number two on its 2010 "100 Greatest Characters of the Last 20 Years" list, saying "Long after we've turned the last page and watched the last end credit, Harry still feels like someone we know.
+Entertainment Weekly ranked him number 2 on its 2010 "100 Greatest Characters of the Last 20 Years" list, saying "Long after we've turned the last page and watched the last end credit, Harry still feels like someone we know.
 And that's the most magical thing about him."
-UGO Networks listed Harry as one of their best heroes of all time, who said that "Harry is a hero to the often oppressed and downtrodden young fan boys and girls out there, who finally have an icon that is respected and revered by those who might otherwise look down on robe-wearing and wand waving as dork fodder".
-Harry Potter was also ranked number thirty-six on Empires 2008 list of "100 Greatest Movie Characters of All Time".
-IGN said that Harry Potter was their favourite Harry Potter character, calling him a "sympathetic figure" and saying in response to his fights against Voldemort that "everybody loves an underdog story of good vs. evil".
+Harry was ranked number 36 on Empires 2008 list of "100 Greatest Movie Characters of All Time".
+IGN said that Harry was their favourite Harry Potter character, calling him a "sympathetic figure".
+The Reverend John Killinger has called the Harry Potter series "the Christ story of the 21st century", and has argued that Harry is a Christ figure.
+Rowling revealed in 2007 that she was inspired by Christian themes when writing the novels.

-On the other hand, he has received criticism.
-In 2010, he was voted the 35th "Worst Briton" in Channel 4's "100 Worst Britons We Love to Hate" programme.
-In The Irish Times, Ed Power called Harry an "anointed cherub" who is "told he is special from the very outset" before he has any "winning attributes".
-Power said Harry is "celebrated as an overachiever before he's achieved anything".
-Lannah Marshall called Harry "a bland character".
-She further described him as "an audience surrogate, or what I call a 'puppet protagonist'.
-A puppet protagonist is a main character with dull, limited personality, enabling the audience to step inside the role and use their imagination to fill in the rest.
+Harry has also received criticism.
+In 2010, he was voted the 35th "Worst Briton" on Channel 4's "100 Worst Britons We Love to Hate" programme.
+Writing in The Irish Times, Ed Power called Harry an "anointed cherub" who is "told he is special" before he achieves anything.

-Despite blowback from some Christian fundamentalists critical of Rowling's usage of witchcraft and magic in the series, other Christian critics, including Rev. John Killinger, have argued that Potter is a Christ figure in the series.
-Killinger opined in 2002 that "J.K.
-Rowling has written the Christ story of the 21st century, and it's wonderful that she has attained such a magnificent following worldwide."
-He noted several allusions to Jesus in Potter's character arcs in Philosopher's Stone and Chamber of Secrets.
-Rowling herself later admitted that the Gospel story inspired that of Harry Potter, especially with his ultimate sacrifice in Deathly Hallows and apparent death before returning to defeat Voldemort once and for all.